aws/aws-toolkit-azure-devops/Docs/elastic-beanstalk-deploy.rst

 AWS Region*
 -----------

     The AWS Region name to use.
-For more information, see :aws-gr:`Regions and Endpoints <rande>` in |AWS-gr|.
+For more information, see :aws-gr:`Regions and Endpoints <rande>` in the
+    |AWS-gr|.

 Application Type*